 Learning how to read piano tabs and lead sheets are both useful.
 Practice reading both and you’ll be ready to jam along to any type of song.
 Happy practicing!

-Chris F. teaches guitar, piano, music theory, and more in Stillwater, OK.
+Chris F. teaches guitar, piano, music theory, and more in Tulsa, OK.
 He has been active in collegiate percussion ensembles, marching and concert bands, various choirs, chamber music groups, jazz combos, an award winning jazz big band, bluegrass combos, drum and bugle corps, and private lessons on several instruments, as both a section leader and as a teacher.
 Learn more about Chris here!

 Photo by Ricky Romero